High Precision Event Timer: Features

 An HPET chip consists of a 64-bit up-counter (main counter) counting at a frequency of at least 10 MHz, and a set of (at least three, up to 256) comparators.
-These comparators are 32- or 64-bit-wide.
+These comparators are 32 or 64 bits wide.
 The HPET is programmed via a memory mapped I/O window that is discoverable via ACPI.
 The HPET circuit in modern PCs is integrated into the southbridge chip.

-Each comparator can generate an interrupt when the least significant bits are equal to the corresponding bits of the 64-bit main counter value.
+Each comparator is programmed with a value, and can generate an interrupt when the main counter value matches the programmed value, or, in 32-bit mode, every time the low 32-bit half of the main counter value wraps around to zero.
 The comparators can be put into one-shot mode or periodic mode, with at least one comparator supporting periodic mode and all of them supporting one-shot mode.
 In one-shot mode the comparator fires an interrupt once when the main counter reaches the value stored in the comparator's register, while in the periodic mode the interrupts are generated at specified intervals.

 Comparators can be driven by the operating system, e.g. to provide one timer per CPU for scheduling, or by applications.